ton-community/ton-docs/docs/v3/guidelines/ton-connect/guidelines/developers.md

 ## TON Connect Vue

-TonConnect UI Vue is a Vue UI kit for TonConnect SDK.
+TonConnect UI Vue is a Vue UI kit for the TonConnect SDK.
 Use it to connect your app to TON wallets via TonConnect protocol in Vue apps.

 * Example of a DApp with `@townsquarelabs/ui-vue`: [GitHub](https://github.com/TownSquareXYZ/demo-dapp-with-vue-ui)
 * Example of deployed `demo-dapp-with-vue-ui`: [GitHub](https://townsquarexyz.github.io/demo-dapp-with-vue-ui/)